PatrickFarnworth/corridor-online/README.md

-# quoridor-online
+# corridor-online

-Online implementation of quoridor really
+Online implementation of the corridor game really